deplicator/HousingTour/README.md

     Apollo.RegisterEventHandler("HT-PropertySearch", "yourFunction", self)

-A table will be passed to your function that is `{sSearchFor = "PlayerName"}`.
+A table will be passed to your function that is `{strSearchFor = "PlayerName"}`.
 I know it's kind of pointless to be a table, but this gives options for future expansion with less breakage.

     Apollo.RegisterEventHandler("HT-PropertySearchSuccess", "yourFunction", self)

 This event also passes a table to your function.
-This one has two strings; `sSentTo` is the player name that was searched for.
-The other is `sType` and it will have "home", "neighbor", or "public" depending on the method that got the player to the property.
+This one has two strings; `strSentTo` is the player name that was searched for.
+The other is `strType` and it will have "home", "neighbor", or "public" depending on the method that got the player to the property.

 Here is a quick example function for both events: